enonic/app-simple-idprovider/README.md

 3. Configure the ID Provider:
     * Title: Title used by the login/logout page
     * Theme: Display theme of the login/logout page
-    * (Optional) Forgot password: If set, the login page will propose a password reset mechanism
+    * (Optional) Forgot password: If set, the login page will propose a password reset mechanism.
+You need to have set up the mail configuration
+(See [Mail Configuration](http://xp.readthedocs.io/en/stable/operations/configuration.html#mail-configuration) for more information).
         * Email author: The author of the password reset mail
-        * Site name: Name used in the password reset mail
+        * Site name: Name used in the password reset mail body
-        * (Optional) ReCaptcha: Add a reCaptcha field for forgot password form [Get reCaptcha](https://www.google.com/recaptcha/admin)
+        * (Optional) ReCaptcha: Add a reCaptcha field to the forgot password form.
+You need to have registered your website on reCaptcha (See [reCaptcha](https://www.google.com/recaptcha/admin) for more information).
             * Site key: Your reCaptcha site key.
             * Secret key: Your reCaptcha secret key.